Is your Pomeranian losing hair? Find out all about hair loss in Pomeranians and every possible reason for Pomeranian fur loss.

 |Nasal solar dermatitis See solar dermatitis.||See solar dermatitis|

 |Pattern alopecia (pattern baldness).||Three types.
-Loss of hair may happen on the ears of Dachshunds (aka pinnal alopecia).
-It may occur on tails, thighs and necks of Portuguese Water Dogs and American Water Spaniels.
-Back of the thighs, and abdomen, of Greyhounds, Chihuahuas, Dachshunds and Whippets.||Lost hair in the described areas.||History, breed and biopsy.||Nothing.|
+Loss of hair may happen on the ears of Dachshunds.
+It may occur on the tails, thighs and necks of Portuguese Water Dogs and American Water Spaniels.
+The back of the thighs and abdomen of Greyhounds, Chihuahuas, Dachshunds and Whippets.||Lost hair in the described areas.||History, breed and biopsy.||Nothing.|

 |Pelodera dermatitis.||Caused by non-parasitic worms living in straw and other types of organic materials.
-The larvae cause the problem accidentally.||Affect parts of the skin that touch the ground.
-Redness, intense itching, scales, crusts, loss of hair and papules.||Microscopic exam and scraping of the skin.||Remove the bedding.
+The larvae cause the problem accidentally.||Affect parts of the skin that touch the ground: redness, intense itching, scales, crusts, loss of hair and papules.||Microscopic exam and scraping of the skin.||Remove the bedding.
 Use a mild antibacterial shampoo.
 If necessary, ease the itching with steroids.|

-|Pituitary dwarfism.||Hereditary problem where the pituitary gland can’t make the necessary hormones.||Young puppies don’t grow.
+|Pituitary dwarfism.||A hereditary problem where the pituitary gland can’t make the necessary hormones.||Young puppies don’t grow.
 Dogs keep their puppy coat.
-This condition causes loss of hair on most of the body as well as scales, thin skin and secondary infections.||Special blood tests to detect specific hormones.||Hormone replacement therapy.|
+This condition causes hair loss on most of the body as well as scales, thin skin and secondary infections.||Special blood tests to detect specific hormones.||Hormone replacement therapy.|

 |Post-clipping alopecia.||Hair might not grow back as soon as it has been clipped.
-The animals that it can affect can’t be predicted but it’s more common in dogs with thick undercoats such as Chows and Huskies.||Ongoing lack of new hair growth after being clipped (e.g. for surgical procedures.)||History.||None.
+The animals that it can affect can’t be predicted but it’s more common in dogs with thick undercoats, such as Chows and Huskies.||Ongoing lack of new hair growth after being clipped (e.g. for surgical procedures.)||History.||None.
 However, hair generally grows back but can take up to two years.|

 |Pressure sores (decubital ulcers).||Lesions appear on bony areas such as the elbows.
-More common in bigger recumbent dogs.||Begins as hairless red areas and soon after that it becomes draining ulcers, which can get infected.||Clinical signs and a biopsy.||Keep the affected area(s) clean and prevent urine contact.
+More common in bigger recumbent dogs.||Begins as hairless red areas and soon after that, it becomes draining ulcers, which can get infected.||Clinical signs and a biopsy.||Keep the affected area(s) clean and prevent urine contact.
 Antibiotics and donut bandages for padding around the area but not directly over the ulcer.
 Prevent ulcers by turning your dog every two hours.
 Surgery may be indicated.|

-|Ringworm.||Infection caused by several fungi types.||Crusty areas, scaliness, hair loss, vesicles, itchiness and pustules.
+|Ringworm.||Infection is caused by several fungi types.||Crusty areas, scaliness, hair loss, vesicles, itchiness and pustules.
 A Kerion (draining nodule) may develop.||Culture.||Miconazole and lime sulfur dips.
 Oral griseofulvin or Iitraconazole.|

 |Sarcoptic mange.||Infected with the Sarcoptes mite.||Self-trauma and intense itching.
-Loss of hair, scales, crusts and papules.||Mite is very hard to find.
+Loss of hair, scales, crusts, and papules.||Mite is very hard to find.
 Scrape skin and microscopic exam.||Amitraz (Mitaban) dips. (off-label use.*) Ivermectin. (off-label use.*)|

-|Schnauzer comedo syndrome.||Rare and only in Miniature Schnauzers.||Comedones (black heads) on the back and some mild itching.
+|Schnauzer comedo syndrome.||Rare and only in Miniature Schnauzers.||Comedones (blackheads) on the back and some mild itching.
 Possible secondary infection, small crusts and thinning of the hair.||Breed, clinical signs and a skin biopsy.||Long-term use of anti-seborrheic shampoos.
 Retinoids and antibiotics may be used.|

 |Sebaceous adenitis.||An unknown cause destroys the sebaceous glands.
 Some breeds are more susceptible than others.||Breeds with short hair: Hair loss in circular areas with a fine scale.
-Breeds with long hair: Hair loss is more widely spread and also scales appear.
-The hair mats simply.
-Itchiness can occur in all breeds.||Breed, clinical signs and a skin biopsy.||Fatty acid supplementation and antiseborrhoeic shampoos.
+Breeds with long hair: Hair loss is more widely spread, and scales appear.
+Itchiness can occur in all breeds.||Breed, clinical signs, and a skin biopsy.||Fatty acid supplementation and antiseborrheic shampoos.
 Retinoids and steroids for the more severe cases.|

 |Seborrhoea.||Can be primary (genes) or secondary causes.
-The latter occur as a result of other diseases, allergies or hypothyroidism.||Scales.
+The latter occurs as a result of other diseases, allergies or hypothyroidism.||Scales.
 Some breeds may have an oily or dry coat.
-Odour and hair loss may be a result of scratching.||Scrape skin and do blood tests to determine underlying reason.||Treat underlying cause if it’s discovered.
-Fatty acid supplementation and use of antiseborrhoeic shampoos.|
+Odor and hair loss may be a result of scratching.||Scrape the skin and do blood tests to determine the underlying reason.||Treat underlying cause if it’s discovered.
+Fatty acid supplementation and use of antiseborrheic shampoos.|

-|Sertoli cell tumour.||Middle-aged dogs can get testicular tumours.||Male dogs can take on sexual characteristics of female dogs.
+|Sertoli cell tumor.||Middle-aged dogs can get testicular tumors.||Male dogs can take on the sexual characteristics of female dogs.
 Increased hair loss, red area on the prepuce.||Physical examination.||Castration.|

 |Solar dermatosis.||Skin reacts to sunshine, especially if it’s unpigmented.
-Most commonly appears on the nose of Shelties, Collies and other similar breeds.||Hail loss, redness and scaling on the ears and nose.
-Later ulcers and crusts can form.||Breed, history, physical examination and a skin biopsy.||Avoid more exposure to sunshine, particularly between 9am – 3pm.
+Most commonly appears on the nose of Shelties, Collies, and other similar dog breeds.||Hail loss, redness and scaling on the ears and nose.
+Later ulcers and crusts can form.||Breed, history, physical examination and a skin biopsy.||Avoid more exposure to sunshine, particularly between 9 am – 3 pm.
 Use sunblock or steroids.
 Apply black ink or tattoo the nose.|

-|Tail dock neuroma.||Nerve regrows after symptoms caused by tail docking.||The docking site has a nodule which itches and causes self-mutilation, hyper-pigmentation and hair loss.||History and symptoms||Surgical removal.|
+|Tail dock neuroma.||Nerve regrows after symptoms caused by tail docking.||The docking site has a nodule that itches and causes self-mutilation, hyper-pigmentation and hair loss.||History and symptoms||Surgical removal.|

 |Tail gland hyperplasia.||At the top of the tail near the base is a sebaceous gland.
 That gland becomes bigger.
 Common in unneutered dogs and is secondary to other issues including hypothyroidism.||Hair loss, crusts, oily and hyper-pigmentation occurs over the gland.||Clinical signs; and search for the underlying cause.||Treat the underlying cause.
 Castration may be a good idea and surgery may be required to remove it.|

 |Testosterone responsive dermatosis (hypo-androgenism).||Most commonly found in Afghans and neutered older dogs.||Dry coat, scaly, dull, Seborrhoea, loss of hair in the anal and genital regions and progresses onto the dog’s trunk.||History and physical exam.
-Rule out other causes.
-Response to therapy.||Testosterone replacement therapy.|
+Rule out other causes—response to therapy.||Testosterone replacement therapy.|

-|Vitamin A responsive dermatosis.||Might not be caused by low levels of vitamin A but can respond if the amount used is increased.
+|Vitamin A responsive dermatosis.||Might not be caused by low vitamin A levels but can respond if the amount used is increased.
 Most commonly found in Cocker Spaniels.||Seborrhoea, smell, hair easily pulled out, thick feet pads & thick scales on abdomen and chest, particularly around the nipple area.||Breed, clinical signs and biopsy of the skin.||Permanent vitamin A treatment.|

 |Zinc responsive dermatosis.||Three types: 1.
 Malamutes and Huskies.
-2. In fast growing puppies in big breeds.
-3. In English Bull Terriers.||Loss of hair, scaliness, redness, crustiness and oily skin (sometimes).
+2. In fast-growing puppies in big breeds.
+3. In English Bull Terriers.||Loss of hair, scaliness, redness, crustiness, and oily skin (sometimes).
 Secondary bacterial infections are common to all three types.||Breed, history, physical examination and a skin biopsy.||Fix dietary deficiencies, use medicated shampoos and treat secondary infections.|

 Disclaimer: The Content is not intended to be a substitute for professional veterinarian advice, diagnosis, or treatment.
 Always seek the advice of your veterinarian with any questions you may have regarding the medical condition of your dog.
 Never disregard professional advice or delay in seeking it because of something you have read on ANY website.